lleevveell66/TABLE/README.md

 4) Web Repeater relays the attack information back into the TABLE Server
 5) TABLE Server makes some quick decisions about where in the world this attack originated, using IP geolocation
 6) TABLE Server initiates an Ansible playbook to reach out to all of the participating servers
-7) Each participating server insert the appropriate subnet into the TABLE_ips ipset
+7) Each participating server inserts the appropriate subnet into the TABLE_ips ipset
 8) All further attacks from this subnet to all participating hosts are stopped

 ### Hardware Components:

 TABLE is distributed among as many hosts as possible.
 The more hosts that participate, the quicker TABLE will work to minimize sources of attack.

 The diagrams show servers in a personal network (IDN + DMZ) as well as virtualized instances in two different clouds (maybe Linode and AWS).
 Hosts in your local network are slightly easier to set up, because they will most likely have direct inward connectivity from the DMZ (De-Militarized Zone) to the TABLE Server in the IDN (Internal Data Network).
 Servers hosted outside of the network where the TABLE Server lives will require some trickery to reach the TABLE Server.
 A "table_relay.cgi" script has been written in Perl and supplied, but feel free to devise your own method.
 Port forwarding is another possibility, but not recommended.
+You could also chance hosting the TABLE Server on a Web Server in your DMZ, eliminating the need for connectivity to the IDN.

-This is the only hardware really required for this to work.  *nix servers.
+This is the only hardware really required for this to work - *nix servers.
 If you have separate hardware firewalls, you will need to develop for that.

 ### Software Components: